attlab/CPT_Adaptation/README.md

 ## EEG Preprocessing

-Move Prepro EEG data from BOSS MASTER structure to EEG_CPT_Prepro file here.
+*Move Prepro EEG data from BOSS MASTER structure to EEG_CPT_Prepro file here first.*

 `CPT_SUBJECTS.m` List of valid CPT subjects for each measure, with notes